knelasevero/home-server-infra/md/homeprivatecloud2.md

 <br>

 Let's deploy something just to later expose it and show how to let the service be publicly available in the internet.
-Apply this simple deployment with a example guestbook application:
+Apply this simple deployment with a example guestbook application (You will need [kubectl installed](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)):

 ```
 kubectl apply -f https://k8s.io/examples/application/guestbook/redis-leader-deployment.yaml